JARPinto/fleet/README.md

 * [Tables and Graphs](#tables-and-graphs
 After login or register the user is redirected to index page, where it is possible to do:
 - Submit a new movement
-- See the user last transports
+- See the user's last transports
 - Read charts with monthly info
 - Read chart with most used vehicles

 #### Form part
-The code for index funtion starts with the definition of plates - a variable taken in the html form to select one of the different plates available.
+The code for index function starts with the definition of plates - a variable taken in the html form to select one of the different plates available.
-When the form is submited it saves and checks the variables.
-In the midtime it saves the actual km of the vehicle it chosen before to see ensure km are the corrected.
+When the form is submitted, it saves and checks the variables.
+In the meantime it saves the actual km of the vehicle chosen before to ensure the km are the corrected.
 ```python
   @app.route('/', methods=["POST", "GET"])
 @login_required